Essential training and advice for off piste skiers

 Here are 5 ways we can help you

-Experience the off piste and learn how to apply the HAT checklist and risk management on the snow.
-Spend time with Henry discovering the amazing off piste terrain in Val d’Isere and Tignes.
+Come skiing with Henry Experience the off piste and learn how to apply the HAT checklist and risk management on the snow.
+Discover the amazing off piste terrain in Val d’Isere and Tignes.